 Going back to the dugout, he passes Rod Carew in the on-deck circle, and Carew asks him, "What did he throw?"
 Cal says, "I'm not sure.
 Some mutant combination of slider and God knows what."

 Carew grounds to 1st.
 Tris Speaker comes up, with manager Casey Stengel figuring a man with over 3,500 hits -- nearly 800 of them doubles, an all-time record -- could get a hit off a man with over 4,000 strikeouts, once the most among lefties, even if he was also a lefty.
 The Grey Eagle certainly tries, sending the ball to deep center field, but, of course, Willie Mays is still out there.
 Three up, three down.

 Bottom of the 6th: Roger Clemens is still on the mound for the AL. He forgets that Campy isn't very tall and that he's built like a barrel, only with muscle instead of wood.
 Campy certainly knows how to clear the fences at Ebbets Field, and he does, deep to left field, with Rickey Henderson looking up and knowing there's no hope.
-The AL still leads, but now it's 6-5.
+The NL closes to within 6-5.

 Honus Wagner comes up, a member of the All-Century Team that played in the majors as early as 1897 facing one that did so as late as 2007.
 Wagner also sends a drive to left field.
 Easy catch for Rickey.

 Except Rickey tries his "snatch catch," and drops the ball!